Soralsei/rr100-rhoban/doc/documentation.md

 > [!NOTE]
 > The author and main maintainer of `slam_toolbox` recommends keeping the default values set in the parameter files as they're good enough for most applications.
 The list of arguments is available [here](https://github.com/SteveMacenski/slam_toolbox/blob/noetic-devel/README.md#configuration) if you still wish to modify them.

 The `slam_2D.launch`launch file runs the online asynchronous SLAM node of the `slam_toolbox` package with the `online_async.launch` file.
 This node handles incoming laser scans asynchronously with a best-effort policy (meaning that if the node can't meet the frequency of incoming scans, it will drop some of them).
+An optional argument is available to provide a map in the `.posegraph` format (a serialized map format used by `slam_toolbox`) to this launch file which will allow the SLAM package to continue mapping its environment.
+See [here](https://github.com/SteveMacenski/slam_toolbox?tab=readme-ov-file#lifelong-mapping) for more information on lifelong mapping.

 The `localization_only.launch` runs the localization node of the package which won't create permanent new nodes in the pose graph (meaning that it won't permanently map new spaces if it encounters some) and allows the robot to be manually localized by using Rviz's Pose estimation tool or by publishing a pose on the `/initialpose` topic.
+In this localization-only mode, providing a serialized map to the localization node is mandatory and one can do so by passing a path leading to a serialized map using the argument `map_path` of the launch file.

 In both of these launch files, one can pass the point cloud and laser scan topic as launch arguments, which will be used to launch the point cloud conversion node (in `rslidar_laserscan`) that's also started by the launch files, and to tell `slam_toolbox` what topic to subscribe to to receive the converted laser scans.

+The serialized maps can be put anywhere as long as the files are accessible to ROS.
+To serialize maps generated by `slam_toolbox`, the SLAM node exposes a service (`/slam_toolbox/serialize_map`) which can be called to serialize and save the pose-graph and map.
+A symmetric service exists to deserialize and load the pose-graph/map (`/slam_toolbox/deserialize_map`).

+To have a better understanding of what the SLAM package exposes (in terms of topics, services and actions) it is highly recommended to read the README of the `slam_toolbox` project.

 ### rr100_drive_amp
 <!-- Package written because at low speed -> robot stalling